jameschen108/mlb-pitch-framing-analysis/METHODS.md

 Bias, RMSE, 95% interval coverage, and rank recovery (Spearman against the true ordering), for both estimators, 100 replications per scenario.
 Monte Carlo error on coverage is ±1.1%.

-**Coverage is also reported stratified by effect magnitude.** This is necessary, not decorative: under heavy tails only one or two of thirty catchers are outliers, so missing both moves aggregate coverage by six points and disappears into the average.
-The failure is at the tail and the aggregate hides it.
+**Coverage is also reported stratified by effect magnitude.** Under heavy tails only one or two of thirty catchers are outliers, so missing both moves aggregate coverage by six points and disappears into the average.
+The failure is at the tail; the aggregate hides it.

 ### 6.4 The confounding sweep